 asyncmethods in your callable.
 See the section below.

-Consider batching your requests.
+Set an end-to-end timeout for your HTTP requests.
 See the section below.

 Are you using